 F and J visa holders must have active SEVIS immigration records when they apply for a SSN.
 If you apply for a SSN before your record is active, your SSN application will be rejected, and you will need to reapply.

-If you are new student at Emory, complete the New Student Check-In e-form in ISSS Link first so ISSS can activate your SEVIS record.
-Once you receive an email from ISSS letting you know your e-form was approved and your immigration record is active in SEVIS, wait 5 business days before applying for an SSN.
+If you are new student at Emory, complete the International Student Check-in e-form in ISSS Link first so ISSS can activate your SEVIS record.
+Once you receive an email from ISSS letting you know your e-form was approved and your immigration record is active in SEVIS, it is suggested you wait 5 business days before applying for an SSN.

 If you are a new J-1 scholar, complete the New Scholar Arrival e-form in ISSS Link first so ISSS can activate your SEVIS record.
-Once you receive an email from ISSS letting you know that your e-form was approved and your immigration record is active in SEVIS, wait 5 business days before applying for an SSN.
+Once you receive an email from ISSS letting you know that your e-form was approved and your immigration record is active in SEVIS, it is suggested you wait 5 business days before applying for an SSN.

 Bring the required documents to a Social Security Administration (SSA) office.
 You don't need an appointment, but you might have to wait in line for several hours.
 We recommend that you go early in the morning.

 SSA offices that are close to Emory's campus:

 - DECATUR OFFICE: 3554 Covington Hwy, Decatur, GA 30032